 Accommodations, Rates, Availability

-Pricing is based on a shared double- occupancy room.
-30% of the cost needed in order to confirm the booking.
+Pricing is based on a shared double-occupancy room.
+20% of the cost needed asap as deposit in order to confirm your booking.

-Please note: Payment must be made in full 30 days prior to departure
+Please note: Payment must be made in full by May 15th, 2022.

-Availability - This ultra-exclusive program welcomes a minimum of 6 guests, a maximum of 10.
+Availability - This ultra-exclusive program welcomes a maximum of 10.